+- As the global economy continues to deteriorate at an unprecedented rate, workers around the world, who are the innocent victims of this crisis, are losing their jobs and incomes.
 The International Labour Organisation (ILO) estimates that unemployment is likely to increase by up to 59 million worldwide by the end of 2009.
 Unemployment in the G8 countries is likely to almost double over the next eighteen months.
 Over 200 million workers could be pushed into extreme poverty, mostly in developing and emerging countries where there are few or no social safety nets, with the result that the number of working poor may rise to 1.4 billion.
 The OECD economies shrank at an annual rate of 8.4 percent in the first quarter of 2009.
 Companies are shedding jobs at an accelerating rate in the second quarter and long-term unemployment is forecast to increase across all demographic groups.
 In 2010, most G20 countries are predicted to experience further reductions in GDP or stagnation, with a continuing rise in unemployment.
-These are the worst figures ever recorded and provide a stark contrast to recent reports of 'green shoots', the bottoming out of the recession and signs of a recovery.

-The G8 Labour Ministers' Social Summit in March1 recognised that "[G]ood macroeconomic policies must be linked to employment and social policies that prevent unemployment".
-Yet, according to an ILO review of responses to the crisis of over 40 countries and the OECD's submission to the G8 Social Summit, the fiscal stimulus packages to date are not sufficiently focused on employment and social protection and only half have announced active labour market initiatives.
-Moreover, they have failed to tackle the lack of social protection and the dramatic decline in individual savings held in pensions.
+These are the worst figures ever recorded and provide a stark contrast to recent reports of 'green shoots', the bottoming out of the recession and signs of a recovery. - The G8 Labour Ministers' Social Summit in March recognised that "[G]ood macroeconomic policies must be linked to employment and social policies that prevent unemployment".
+Yet, according to an ILO review of responses to the crisis of over 40 countries, fiscal stimulus packages to date are not sufficiently focused on employment and social protection and only half have announced active labour market initiatives.
+Moreover, they have failed to tackle the lack of social protection and the dramatic decline in individual savings held in pensions. - There is an urgent need for G8 Leaders meeting in L'Aquila to tackle the deepening jobs crisis.
+The global trade unions are calling on G8 leaders to introduce a coordinated and jobs-orientated international recovery and sustainable growth plan that meets the following policy challenges:

-^{1.} G8 Social Summit, People First, Tackling Together the Human Dimension of the Crisis.
+1. G8 Social Summit, People First, Tackling Together the Human Dimension of the Crisis.